royaltm/rust-plasma/desktop/README.md

 * `/p:######` or `/p ######` - run in a preview window with the provided handle
 * `/c` - display configuration window (currently there is none)

+Additionally the experimental `/w` argument will run this program as the desktop wallpaper animation.
+In this instance there is no other way to exit the program but to terminate it from the task manager.
+You will have to manually restore the original desktop wallpaper afterwards.

 To run `plasma-demo` make sure `SDL2.dll` file from `desktop` directory may be found in the current directory or somewhere in the `PATH`.

 If you don't want to depend on `SDL2.dll` you need to statically compile `plasma-demo` with `SDL2`.

-This is tricky and can be achieved on Windows with `gnu-mingw` Rust toolchain and `MSYS2` with `mingw-w64` toolchain.
+This is a little bit tricky and can be achieved on Windows with `gnu-mingw` Rust toolchain and `MSYS2` with `mingw-w64` toolchain.

 ### Prerequisites

 1. Download and install [MSYS2](http://msys2.github.io/).
-2. Launch your __MSYS2__ environment using either `mingw32_shell.bat` or `mingw64_shell.bat`.
+2. Launch your __MSYS2__ environment using either `msys2_shell.cmd -mingw32` or `msys2_shell.cmd -mingw64`.
-3. Install the mingw toolchains `pacman -S mingw-w64-x86_64-toolchain` or `pacman -S mingw-w64-i686-toolchain` depending upon which architecture (`x86_x64` or `i686`) you want to compile binary to.
+3. From MinGW console install `pacman -S mingw-w64-x86_64-toolchain` or `pacman -S mingw-w64-i686-toolchain` depending upon which architecture (`x86_x64` or `i686`) you want to compile to.
 4. Install the base set of developer tools using `pacman -S base-devel`.
-5. Install rust toolchain `rustup install nightly-x86_64-pc-windows-gnu` or `rustup install nightly-i686-pc-windows-gnu` depending on which architecture (`x86_x64` or `i686`) you want to compile binary to.
+5. Install rust toolchain `rustup install nightly-x86_64-pc-windows-gnu` or `rustup install nightly-i686-pc-windows-gnu` depending on which architecture (`x86_x64` or `i686`) you want to compile to.
-6. Edit file in `%USERPROFILE%/.cargo/config` (create this file eventually) and add the following to override rust-embedded linker:
+6. Edit file in `%USERPROFILE%/.cargo/config` (create this file eventually) and add the following to override rust-embedded gnu linker:

 ```
 [target.x86_64-pc-windows-gnu]